sergueik/springboot_study/basic-tomcat-filter/README.md

 ```sh
 export CONTAINER=$(docker container ls | grep $NAME| awk '{print $1}')
 ```

-Alternatively one can run Java class from [setuptool](https://github.com/sergueik/springboot_study/tree/master/basic-tomcat-filter/setuptool) on the instance injecting the filter class XML servlet configuration into the tomcat `web.xml` during the Docker build.

 * Manually deploy a dummy war (may choose to deploy a real application):
 ```sh